TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * Birthday column on Audit window is not sorting when clicked.
 Note, when selecting "Include bdays as incomplete," the sorting works fine, interestingly enough.

-* Sync join date on all alts is not overwriting or replacing the old date

 * Macro rule showing doubling results - seen it once but was unable to rereate